-2. Integration with Digital Technologies
+• Integration with Digital Technologies

 The future of television lies in its integration with digital technologies.
 Smart TVs, which connect to the internet and offer access to streaming services and apps, represent the convergence of traditional and digital media.
 Virtual and augmented reality (VR/AR) technologies also hold potential for immersive viewing experiences, further transforming the medium.
+As these technologies evolve, they are likely to provide more personalized and interactive content experiences, allowing viewers to engage with programming in new and innovative ways.
+VR and AR could bring a new level of immersion, offering users the ability to experience stories from within the environment, interact with characters, or even change the course of narratives.
+These advancements are expected to redefine entertainment, offering viewers an even greater sense of agency and deeper connection to content.

-3. Regulatory and Ethical Considerations
+Regulatory and Ethical Considerations

 As television continues to evolve, regulatory and ethical considerations remain important.
 Issues such as media ownership concentration, content regulation, and the impact of advertising on public health and behavior require ongoing attention.
 The balance between commercial interests and public service remains a critical concern for policymakers and industry stakeholders.

-Q.N.1 Discuss the growth and development of TV as a mass medium in the world.
+With the rapid growth of digital platforms, new regulatory challenges are emerging, particularly around data privacy, content moderation, and the spread of misinformation.
+Governments and industry bodies must adapt to these challenges, ensuring that the evolving media landscape remains accessible, equitable, and responsible.
+Additionally, the ethical implications of media content, including representations of violence, stereotypes, and political bias, continue to spark debates on the role of television in shaping societal norms and values.